MYKEL7/one-click-hugo-cms/site/content/products/_index.md

   would have your order at your doorstep within 24hrs.
 Yes!
 We are that good
 intro:
   blurbs:
-    - image: /img/illustrations-coffee.svg
+    - image: img/potatoes-2.jpg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        We sell different varieties of sweet and Irish potatoes, freshly harvested from our local farmers.
+Our Potatoes are pesticide and chemical free and very delicious too.
+    - image: img/rice-1.jpeg
+      text: Our locally produced stone-free, dirt-Free, long grain white rice is our best seller.
+No wonder every home just cant get enough of it.
+We sell at least 100bags daily.
+No kidding!
+    - image: img/megan-thomas-xmh_ww8hn_q-unsplash.jpg
+      text: "Several Varieties of Veggies and greens are on our mart as well.
+Just name it and you will have it at your doorstep in 24hrs max. "
-    - image: /img/illustrations-coffee-gear.svg
+    - image: img/about-single-origin.jpg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/illustrations-tutorials.svg
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
-    - image: /img/illustrations-meeting-space.svg
-      text: >
-        We believe that good coffee has the power to bring people together.
+        We believe that good fruits has the ability to increase your life span. that is why we cultivate the best of fruits to nourish you and keep you healthy
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their